cornelia-schulz/lost-in-translation/README.md

 # Lost in Translation
-A blog about localisation tips and tricks
+A personal blog about localisation and development

-I have worked in software localisation for a good few years now and often I find myself googling and collecting information and how to’s on various topics related to localisation and I thought, rather than keeping it all hidden in my little notebook, I will summarise things I research and collate them in this blog.
+I have worked in software localisation for a good few years now and have recently finished the Enspiral Dev Academy's Web development bootcamp and enjoy all language related things as well as trying out new bits of code.
+This blog is about interesting things that I came across and got to play with.

 Find this blog at https://www.cornelia-schulz.net